 Engagement Objective and Scope Sample Clauses

 Engagement Objective and Scope.
-We will prepare the following federal and resident state tax returns for 2019: We will not prepare any tax returns except those identified above, without your written request, and our written consent to do so.
+We will prepare your federal and state individual income tax returns for the year ended December 31, 2019.
+We will not prepare any tax returns except those identified above, without your written request, and our written consent to do so.
 We will prepare your tax returns based upon information and representations that you provide to us.
 We have not been engaged to and will not prepare financial statements.
 We will not audit or otherwise verify the data you submit to us, although we may ask you to clarify certain information.
-We will prepare the above-referenced tax returns solely for filing with the Internal Revenue Service (“IRS”) and state and local tax authorities as identified above.
+We will prepare the above referenced tax returns solely for filing with the Internal Revenue Service (“IRS”) and state and local tax authorities as identified above.
 Our work is not intended to benefit or influence any third party, either to obtain credit or for any other purpose.
-You agree to indemnify and hold us harmless with respect to any and all claims arising from the use of the tax returns for any purpose other than filing with the IRS and state and local tax authorities regardless of the nature of the claim, including the negligence of any party.
+You agree to indemnify and hold our firm and its partners, principals, shareholders, officers, directors, members, employees, agents or assigns (collectively, “firm,” “we,” “us,” or “our”) harmless with respect to any and all claims arising from the use of the tax returns for any purpose other than filing with the IRS and state and local tax authorities regardless of the nature of the claim, including the negligence of any party.
 Our engagement does not include any procedures designed to detect errors, fraud, or theft.
 Therefore, our engagement cannot be relied upon to disclose such matters.
+In addition, we are not responsible for identifying or communicating deficiencies in your internal controls.
+You are responsible for developing and implementing internal controls applicable to your operations.
 This engagement is limited to the professional services outlined above.
-CPA Firm Responsibilities Unless otherwise noted, we will perform our services in accordance with the Statements on Standards for Tax Services (“SSTSs”) issued by the American Institute of Certified Public Accountants (“AICPA”) and U.S. Treasury Department Circular 230 (“Circular 230”).
+Unless otherwise noted, we will perform our services in accordance with the Statements on Standards for Tax Services (“SSTS”) issued by the American Institute of Certified Public Accountants (“AICPA”) and U.S. Treasury Department Circular 230 (“Circular 230”).
 It is our duty to perform services with the same standard of care that a reasonable income tax preparer would exercise in this type of engagement.
 It is your responsibility to safeguard your assets and maintain accurate records pertaining to transactions.
 We will not hold your property in trust for you, or otherwise accept fiduciary duties in the performance of the engagement.
-We will prepare your tax returns based upon your filing status (single, married filing jointly, married filing separately, head of household or qualifying widow[er] with dependent child) as reflected in your income tax returns for last year.
-If your filing status has changed, you wish to change your filing status, or you have questions about your filing status, please contact us immediately.
+We will prepare your tax returns based upon your filing status (single, married filing jointly, married filing separately, head of household or qualifying widow[er] w...

 AutoNDA by SimpleDocs